Cadivast (Amlodipine Besilate And Atorvastatin Calcium Trihydrate)

 Who Should Not Take Cadivast

-Do not take Cadivast if you are allergic to amlodipine, atorvastatin, or any ingredients in the medication; have active liver disease; are pregnant or intend to become pregnant; are breastfeeding or intend to breastfeed; are taking fusidic acid hemihydrate antibiotic; or are taking glecaprevir/pibrentasvir antivirals for hepatitis C treatment.
+Do not take Cadivast if you are allergic to amlodipine, atorvastatin, or any of its ingredients.
+Avoid it if you have active liver disease, are pregnant or breastfeeding, or are taking certain medications like fusidic acid.

 Medical Conditions to Discuss